Physics Problem Solving Strategy: The Five-Step Strategy

 How long should a five-step solution take on an exam?

 Aim to spend most of your time on Steps 1–3 (setup and model) and keep Step 4 efficient by working symbolically.
-Step 5 can be quick: units, order-of-magnitude, and one sentence of interpretation.
+Step 5 can be quick: pick 2–3 checks that genuinely apply — verification, units, plausibility, interpretation, a limiting case — and skip the ones that add no insight for this particular problem.

 Is the five-step strategy only for physics?